-LIBRARY JOINT POWERS AUTHORITY OF SANTA CLARA COUNTY (A Component Unit of the County of Santa Clara, California) Notes to Basic Financial Statements (Continued) For the Year Ended June 30, 2017
+LIBRARY JOINT POWERS AUTHORITY OF SANTA CLARA COUNTY (A Component Unit of the County of Santa Clara, California) Notes to Basic Financial Statements (Continued)

 The Authority receives funding for specific programs that is restricted to the operation of these programs.
 The Authority also receives unrestricted revenues from different funding sources.
 When restricted program expenses are incurred, it is the Authority's policy to first apply revenues from the restricted sources to these programs and then apply unrestricted general revenues.